 Catholic schools form disciples, not just learners.
 This distinction denotes the centrality of Jesus Christ in the work and mission of Catholic schools.
 The mission acknowledges that we are all called by our Baptism to serve the most vulnerable and uphold the human dignity of all people.
 By embracing Catholic social teaching, we prepare students to be missionaries of our faith to the world.

 The CRS Global High School program provides Catholic high schools the opportunity to choose to engage in the work of CRS on three levels: Silver, Gold and Platinum.
 From schools that choose the core Silver level to the extensive engagement of the Platinum level, all participating schools receive timely information on new resources and emergency response opportunities, educational opportunities, and tools to publicly celebrate the relationship between your school and CRS.

 Platinum Level schools serve as a model and resource for other Catholic schools in their region.
-After serving as a Gold Level school, schools are eligible to apply to serve as a Platinum level school.
+They go above and beyond in leading the way and serving our human family around the world.